FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 ::: warning

-The methods of injected interfaces must all be `default` to be injected with class tweaker, even if you plan to implement the methods in the target class using a mixin.
+The methods of injected interfaces must all be `default` to be injected with a class tweaker, even if you plan to implement the methods in the target class using a mixin.

 Methods should also be prefixed by your mod ID with a separator such as `$` or `_` so that they